axtk/axtk.github.io/posts/ssd.md

 Subdirectories of `📁 entries` contain the app's entry points.
 A few typical use cases for different entry points include: an older and newer tech stack in the same app, an older and newer UI within a single app, a main app with a lighter marketing landing page or a user onboarding app, or multiple self-contained portions of a single app in general.
 An entry point can also serve an API to the rest of the app.
 Each entry point doesn't have to map to a single route, but it's convenient to have one parent route for an entry point.

 As shown above, the app's **entry points replicate the basic app structure**, too.
 They can be regarded as self-contained quasi-apps that can act largely independently from each other.
 For this same reason, **cross-entry-point imports are strongly discouraged**.
+Besides reducing the cognitive load of managing intertwined parts, this precaution also makes connecting and disconnecting an entry point nearly effortless.

 Each level of the app, inside and outside the `📁 entries` directory, can contain auxiliary files arranged into the directories `📁 const`, `📁 utils`, `📁 types`, and optionally other domain-specific ones like `📁 middleware`.